ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 - Use short filenames containing keywords.

   Avoid Ansys-specific words in filenames.
-Use a keyword generator like `ahrefs <https://ahrefs.com/keyword-generator>`_ to find relevant keywords, especially those that target academics and students.
+Use a keyword generator like `ahrefs <https://ahrefs.com/keyword-generator>`_ to find relevant keywords that potential users who are searching for information are likely to use.

 SEO naming examples
 ~~~~~~~~~~~~~~~~~~~~